 Other mammals are the opossum, the American mink, types of weasels, the North American river otter and the striped and eastern spotted skunk.
 Missouri is also home to the badger, a medium-sized, fossorial cousin of the weasel.
 There are many species of bat, including the Mexican free-tailed bat which is one of the most common chiropterans.
 Rabbits are also found in Missouri, and the nine-banded armadillo has also made its way into the state.

 Missouri, with its freshwater lakes, ponds, streams and rivers is a haven for birds.
 Among them are swans, ducks, geese and wading birds such as herons and egrets.
 Gulls and the American and brown pelican are also found in Missouri as are cormorants, the roseate spoonbill with its lovely flamingo-pink feathers.
 The common loon has a strange, haunting call and can barely walk on land because its legs are too far back on its body.
 Even birds normally found at sea such as the northern storm petrel and frigatebirds visit landlocked Missouri.

 Besides the eastern bluebird, songbirds found in Missouri include vireos, wood peewees, flycatchers, kingbirds, bluejays, crows, chickadees, larks, swallows, nuthatches, wrens, thrashers, and mockingbirds.
 Finches, buntings, and sparrows make their home in Missouri, as do warblers and tanagers.
 The ovenbird, which breeds in Missouri and winters in Central America and the Caribbean, gets its name for the shape of its nest.

 Reptiles and Amphibians

 The climate of the southern part of the state and the prevalence of bodies of water make Missouri a good place for reptiles and amphibians.
 Reptiles include the Texas horned lizard and several species of skink, the glass lizard and many species of snakes and turtles, including the huge alligator snapping turtle.
-Most snakes in Missouri are non-venomous, but people should be wary of the venomous cottonmouth, copperhead and at least three species of rattlesnake.
+Most snakes in Missouri are non-venomous, but people should be wary of the venomous cottonmouth, copperhead, and at least three species of rattlesnake.
 Read here to learn about the venomous snakes in Missouri.